wednesday-solutions/react-native-template/README.md

 The driving goal of the architecture of the template is separation of concerns.
 Namely:

-- **Presentational components are separated from containers** (aka "screens").
+- **Presentational components are separated from scenes** (aka "screens").

     Presentational components are small components that are concerned with *how things look*.
-Containers usually define whole application screens and are concerned with *how things work*: they include presentational components and wire everything together.
+Scenes usually define whole application screens and are concerned with *how things work*: they include presentational components and wire everything together.

     If you are interested you can [read more about it here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

+### Atomic Design for react native architecture
+Atomic design further solidifies the idea of seperating screens into components and scenes (containers).
+The design primarily focuses on reusablity of code, which brings us to the differentiation of components into atoms, molecules and organisms.
+Analogous to the Atomic design of chemicals, components are seperated by their composition.
+The components require increasing context as their complexity increases, since each component is tested, this promotes a more granular test coverage.

+ - **Atoms**
+        Atoms are the smallest components that can be reused.
+Button, Text, and Icons are good example of Atoms.
+Atoms can be used without context and cannot be further divided.

+- **Molecules**
+        Molecules are built from one or more atoms that are slightly complex presentational components.

+- **Organisms**
+        Organisms contain multiple molecules, atoms and perform a specific purpose.
+In the example screen, an organism is used that displays the fetched character and quote.

 - **State is managed using global [Redux](https://redux.js.org/) stores**.

     When applications grow, sharing state and its changes can become very hard.
 Questions like "How can I access this data?" or "When did this change?" are common, just like passing data around components just to be able to use it in nested components.

     With Redux, state is shared using global *stores*, and changes are predictable: *actions* are applied by *reducers* to the state.
 While the pattern can be a bit much for small projects, the clear separation of responsibilities and predictability helps with bigger applications.

     If you are interested you can [read more about it here](https://redux.js.org/introduction/motivation).